 For two years, I drove the girls into the next town, 12 miles each way both in the morning and in the evening.
 The only car we had at the time was a poorly-maintained Suburban that got about 10 miles per gallon.
 So that’s 48 miles a day at $4 per gallon.
 In the afternoon, when I couldn’t afford the gas, I’d have the girls take the city bus 3/4 of the way home.
 Like I said, we were rural.
 The bus only went so far.
 It was worth it because the girls were happy, I was relieved that they weren’t enduring the stress at home anymore.
 When I was trying to work, the only other adult in the house would often shirk parenting responsibilities by “delegating” diaper changes and food preparation to the older girls, which isn’t really fair to anyone.
 Nor was the scary temper.

 Their adjustment to public school wasn’t that difficult.
 I didn’t expect either of them to dive in as straight A students, but they were both able to read and write and figure out the nuances of turning assignments in on time and taking proper notes and writing outlines fairly easily.
 They both learned to take advantage of the helps that were available and overall, adaptation to this strange environment was more fun than stressful for all of us.
 I know there were moments they hated but their perseverance and determination was (and is) impressive.
-Because of our involvement in Girl Scouts and other community activities, the girls were already equipped with social connections and eagerly participated in extra-curricular activities.
+Because of our involvement in Girl Scouts, 4H, the homeschooling co-op, dance classes and the time we spent running the restaurant, and involvement in other community activities, the girls were already equipped with social connections and eagerly participated in extra-curricular activities.

 After the girls started school, our family life went topsy-turvy and we’ve had several more “educational experiences” that I’ll blog about at another time.
 Suffice to say that I’ve gone “back to my roots” and I’m stronger than ever now.
 The younger girls are participating in a program much like Ivan Illich describes in Deschooling Society whereby the kids choose which courses to participate in as a group and which to learn independently.
 Class age groups are mixed and the focus is on their experiences as well as learning the material, not merely passing tests or memorizing trivial details.
 In this program (which we’ll be commuting over 700 miles a a week for) parents get to be actively involved and participating families have plenty of opportunities to spend social time together, like a learning community and, from what I hear, the lounge-room discussions are stimulating and exciting, with impromptu book clubs and material-sharing and potluck snacking (all the best things).
 Instructors are adults who are passionate about their field of expertise and enjoy sharing it with children on a short-term, part-time basis.
 There are no holier-than-thou “career teachers” here.
 We’re all so very excited to get the benefits of “the village” without the bureaucracy of heavy-handed and arbitrary institutionalization.
 There’s no “principal” and no “board” to contend with, just families who are private consumers of educational offerings.
 Finally.